offline-function-calling/sdk/docs/bench/methodology.md

 !!! note "`handling-ambiguity`"

-    &nbsp;When faced with a vague request, the model must ask the user about their intent or the specific entities involved, rather than guessing.
+    &nbsp;When faced with a vague request, the model must use the conversation history to make an informed assumption, or ask the user for clarification, as appropriate.

 !!! note "`constraint-adherence`"